 Cars, AI and Gaming Collide

 Using the AI technologies of Nvidia, the new Mercedes Benz vehicles, aptly titled MBUX, will contain sophisticated 3D touch-screen displays and will work under the voice-activated command of its user.
 MBUX, however, promises to go beyond the current standard for a ‘connected’ car and will learn from its user, making route recommendations, location suggestions and music choices based on user choices.
 Its interface aims to be just as fluid, too, working intelligently to understand the mood of its user and adapting its appearance accordingly.
 This new system will also feature a rolling update system whereby Mercedes Benz can roll out new features through its network.
-Sajjad Khan, Mercedes Benz Vice President of Digital Vehicle and Mobility, remarks that ‘intelligence makes [the system] individualized’, offering the MBUX system as the next chapter in vehicle infotainment systems.
+Sajjad Khan, Mercedes Benz Vice President of Digital Vehicle and Mobility, remarks that ‘intelligence makes [the system] individualised’, offering the MBUX system as the next chapter in vehicle infotainment systems.

 The engineering industry currently stands at a beautiful intersection between multiple fields